TheRatto/dispatch-buddy/docs/lessons_learned.md

 - Parser hardening process
   - Build and maintain a corpus of NAIPS outputs (TAF/METAR/ATIS) with variants (COR, AUTO, AMD, TAF3, spacing) and keep an acceptance matrix.
   - Add targeted debug logs (e.g., TAF regex match counts) to validate changes quickly without flooding logs.
+  - **Debugging Strategy**: When investigating parsing issues, remove verbose logging from other components (e.g., NOTAM processing) to focus on the specific problem area.
+Use targeted test files to isolate regex patterns without Flutter dependencies.

+- TAF Priority Logic Debugging (January 2025)
+  - **Problem**: NAIPs TAF parsing was working (confirmed by logs), but UI still showed API TAFs
+  - **Root Cause**: Merge logic used "newest wins" - API TAFs had newer timestamps than NAIPs TAFs
+  - **Debugging Process**:
+    1. Removed verbose NOTAM logging to see TAF logs clearly
+    2. Confirmed NAIPs TAFs were being parsed successfully (`source=naips`)
+    3. Identified that API TAFs were winning the merge due to newer timestamps
+    4. Fixed by prioritizing NAIPs TAFs regardless of timestamp
+  - **Solution**: Add NAIPs TAFs first, then only add API TAFs as fallback if no NAIPs TAF exists for that airport
+  - **Key Lesson**: When parsing works but wrong data is displayed, check the merge/priority logic, not just the parsing

 - Pitfalls we hit
-  - Accidentally overwriting full raw TAF with compact text caused “first‑line only” rendering.
+  - Accidentally overwriting full raw TAF with compact text caused "first‑line only" rendering.
   - Assuming `Z` had no space before it; NAIPS occasionally inserts optional spaces.
   - Using fetch time for ATIS led to incorrect ages and dedupe order.
-  - A tie‑blind “NAIPS over API” merge allowed older NAIPS to suppress newer API; a naive “newest‑wins” then suppressed NAIPS too aggressively.
+  - A tie‑blind "NAIPS over API" merge allowed older NAIPS to suppress newer API; a naive "newest‑wins" then suppressed NAIPS too aggressively.
 The 2‑minute NAIPS preference is a pragmatic balance.
+  - **TAF Priority Logic Regression (January 2025)**: After fixing NAIPs TAF parsing regex, the merge logic was still using "newest wins" which caused API TAFs to override NAIPs TAFs due to newer timestamps. **Solution**: Prioritize NAIPs TAFs regardless of timestamp - add NAIPs TAFs first, then only add API TAFs as fallback if no NAIPs TAF exists for that airport.

 ## Lessons learned – NAIPS Charts directory and viewer